discoverygarden/dgi_migrate/scripts/README.md

 Our `migration.sh` script should handle setting the `DGI_MIGRATE__DO_MIGRATION_LOOKUP_LOCKING` variable to the string `TRUE`, which will enable the given locking behaviour.

+NOTE: For small sets being migrated, it is likely that the overhead of multiprocessing may out weight the benefits.
+Initial guesstimate is around a-handful-of-tens to hundreds of items where multiprocessing might become advantageous.

 ### Rollback

 If additional parameters/options need to be passed to the `dgi-migrate:rollback`